Student-centric advice and objective recommendations

 Keep in mind that these (“Basic,” “Moderate,” “Comprehensive”) are not the actual names of universities’ disability support programs.
 These descriptions help you figure out what support programs and services are considered “bare minimum,” and which are somewhat more impressive.

-With that said, you now know what the different “levels” of disability accommodations look like – and can identify schools that fit your criteria.
+With an understanding of what the different “levels” of disability services and accommodations look like, you can better identify schools that fit your criteria.
 So, let’s get ready to apply to colleges!

 Applying to college

-Applying to college is a long and convoluted process.
-There are many steps involved, and students are largely expected to know and complete each step themselves.
-There is little to no instructions on what to do or how to do it.
+There are many steps involved in applying to college, and students are largely expected to know and complete each step themselves.
 For those with learning disabilities, there are a few extra steps too.
 So, how can you make sure that you complete everything on time and are making the best choices for yourself?
 Well, by following our nifty timeline for applying!

 Timeline for applying

-- Junior year (First semester): Set up an appointment with a college advisor who understands your learning disability and your needs.
-Have them help you set up your own timeline that includes identifying universities where you can thrive.
+Set up an appointment with a college advisor who understands your learning disability and your needs.
+Have them help you set up your own timeline that includes starting to identify universities where you can thrive.

-- Junior year (Spring or summer): Visit colleges (if possible)!
+Visit colleges (if possible)!
 When doing so, set up an appointment with the disabilities office.
-Inquire about what services are available, and see if they meet the “basic,” “moderate,” or “comprehensive” description of disability support programs above.
+Inquire about what services are available, and see what level of accessibility they meet.
 Note how comfortable (or uncomfortable) you feel while visiting these disability offices.
 Can you see yourself comfortably walking into them and seeking help/services while in college?
 If you are unable to visit a college in person, consider setting up a virtual meeting with someone at the school’s disability office.
-Make sure to assess how you feel/how comfortable you are when doing so.

-- After accepting a college offer/sending in your enrollment deposit: Make sure your testing is up-to-date, and apply for accommodations!
+Make sure the testing for your diagnosis is up-to-date, and apply for accommodations with your college!
 Meet with your educational support team (tutors, educational therapist, college counselor, psychologist) to prepare for your interview with the disabilities office.
 And, if you feel you need to brush up on your academic skills before college, consider doing more educational therapy the summer before college.

 After picking a college

 Remember, colleges do not require you to disclose your learning disability when you apply!
-However, once you’re accepted to a college and decide to attend, it’s best to notify your college of your disability.
+Even if you do disclose your learning disability or difference in your application, it is still your responsibility to notify the disabilities office.
 This way, you can take advantage of the many resources and accommodations available to you.

 Accommodations for students with learning disabilities